The Xometry app works best with JavaScript enabled!

 9. Print Bed

-There are few upgrades available for a print bed apart from adding a removable panel to improve adhesion.
+There are a few upgrades available for a print bed apart from adding a removable panel to improve adhesion.
 The size of the print bed is dependent on the frame of the printer.

 10. Feeder System

-The feeder system is the network of the tubing by which filament materials enter the extruder and exit the heated nozzle.
+The feeder system is the network of tubing by which filament materials enter the extruder and exit the heated nozzle.
 The right feeder system can make multicolor printing possible without the need for a dual extruder.
 A feeder system is a specialized process and can be added to an existing printer.

 What Are 3D Printing Parts?